carlademarchi/carlademarchi/README.md

 7. But I have a career in design. <br />
 ![](https://media.giphy.com/media/ZEl0zxWgaLqMI9IGnu/giphy.gif)

-8. Currently, I have been working with design system at Globo.com.
+8. Currently, I have been working with design systems at Globo.com.
 ![](https://media.giphy.com/media/LqajRC2pU0Je8/giphy.gif)